DataHighway-DHX/documentation/docs/whitepaper.md

 * Max.
 TPB
 * Block production consensus algorithm (i.e. Aura)

-In a Substrate-based network using Proof of Authority (PoA) the only available consensus algorithm is Aura [10].
+In a Substrate-based network using Proof of Authority (PoA) the only available consensus algorithm is Aura <a href="#reference-903282" class="pretty-link-colored">[903282]</a>.

 Using Aura consensus the block producer when constructing a block must not take longer than the block time to inject transactions, otherwise the block production will stall and that block proposal will be discarded with error `block production took too long`.

 ##### Transactions Per Block

-The maximum transactions that may be injected per block in a Substrate-based chain has been tested to be approximately 90 [11] because with Aura consensus block production cannot take longer than the BAT to produce.
+The maximum transactions that may be injected per block in a Substrate-based chain has been tested to be approximately 90 <a href="#reference-37cb7c" class="pretty-link-colored">[37cb7c]</a> because with Aura consensus block production cannot take longer than the BAT to produce.
 This increases the BAT to 9 seconds, and equates to a supported throughput of 10 TPS per parachain.

 * Reference
-    * <a href="https://medium.com/on-the-origin-of-smart-contract-platforms/on-the-origin-of-polkadot-c7750e2fc5ff" target= "_blank" class="pretty-link-colored">https://medium.com/on-the-origin-of-smart-contract-platforms/on-the-origin-of-polkadot-c7750e2fc5ff</a>
+    * On the Origin of Polkadot <a href="#reference-c18c08" class="pretty-link-colored">[c18c08]</a>

 ##### Collators